CEREC Crowns and Bridges

-Ways in Which CEREC Crowns Surpass Older Crowns
+Ways in Which CEREC Tooth Crown Surpass Older Tooth Crown

 Medical science continues its rapid advance today, propelled by the power of information technology to quickly collate data and provide modeling which would have taken years of painstaking work just a generation ago.
 Materials technology has improved greatly in the span of just a few years.
 Five to ten years ago, “old fashioned” crowns were used which are today being phased out of use for many dental applications.
 These crowns were made in two parts, with a metal base topped by a porcelain tooth crown.
 This was problematic in several ways:

 - Since the porcelain and metal sections were separate and attached by fusing, the line of fusion was still a weak point where the tooth crown could shear off.

-- Gum recession frequently bared some of the black metal substructures on which the crown was mounted.
+- Gum recession frequently bared some of the black metal substructures on which the tooth crown was mounted.
 This produced an ugly “black line” that contrasted strongly with the adjacent white teeth.

-- To hide the metal, the porcelain used for the crown was made too opaque to be realistic.
+- To hide the metal, the porcelain used for the tooth crown was made too opaque to be realistic.
 Actual teeth are translucent, so the porcelain stood out because of its opacity.

 - The metal triggered an allergic reaction in the mouths of a minority of patients.

-- Older crowns had porcelain fused to metal–not uncommonly the porcelain would fracture from the metal leaving a fractured crown to require expensive replacement
+- Older crowns had porcelain fused to metal–not uncommonly the porcelain would fracture from the metal leaving a fractured tooth crown to require expensive replacement

-- As the gums recede over time, but metal in older porcelain metal crowns show leaving an ugly and un-esthetic crown
+- As the gums recede over time, but metal in older porcelain metal crowns show leaving an ugly and un-esthetic tooth crown

 CEREC crowns, by contrast, are fashioned entirely out of porcelain, with no metal parts at all.
 Their one-piece construction makes them far more resilient, able to take full bite force in most cases and ensures their far greater longevity.
 Since there is no metal involved, they can be fully translucent, imitating the appearance of actual teeth far more accurately.
 Improved esthetics is also possible due to the greater variety of colors possible.
 Flexibility, bonding qualities, and wear strength can all be chosen to match the requirements of the position.